 What to save for first

-On a low income, a small emergency buffer matters more than anything else.
-Aim for your first £1,000 (or one month of essential costs) before any other goal.
-That buffer is what stops a small surprise from spiralling into expensive debt.
+On a low income, a small emergency buffer matters more than any other savings goal.
+Aim for your first £1,000, or one month of essential costs if that is less.
+That buffer is what stops a small surprise from turning into expensive credit card debt or a high-interest loan.